 Are you interested in developing a chatbot for your company?
 It is unsurprising.
 After all, chatbots are the latest version of AI.
 In Facebook Messenger, you'll see them quite frequently.
 As per the Facebook report, there are over 300,000 active chatbots on Facebook Messenger.
 It is a massive number for a technology that only gained traction a few years ago.
 Chatbots are appearing on a growing number of business websites, not just on Facebook Messenger.
 It is because the barriers that previously prevented people from using chatbots are being dismantled.

 Customers are increasingly comfortable interacting with chatbots.
 According to a recent Drift survey, in 2019 only 38% of people said they prefer to talk to humans when interacting with a brand.
 It is down from 43% the year before.
 The remaining 62% of customers are pleased with chatbot assistance.
-But first, let's define what a machine learning chatbot is and how you can use one for your business
+But first, let's define what a machine-learning chatbot is and how you can use one for your business

 What is Chatbot Machine Learning?

 If you've heard of chatbots and how they work, you've probably also heard of machine learning.
 Machine learning, to be precise, is a critical component of a chatbot's ability to function 24 hours a day, seven days a week.
-It goes without saying that the future for chatbots depends upon machine learning.
+It goes without saying that the future of chatbots depends upon machine learning.

 But, more importantly, do you have any knowledge of chatbot machine learning?